 ACTUARIAL COST METHOD: Entry age normal.
-Gains and losses are reflected in the total unfunded accrued liability.
+Gains and losses are reflected in the total unfunded accrued liability and amortized over separate bases.

 ASSET VALUATION METHOD: Actuarial value as developed in Schedule C. The actuarial value of assets recognizes a portion of the difference between the market value of assets and the expected value of assets, based on the assumed valuation rate of return.
 The amount recognized each year is 20% of the difference between the actual market value and the expected market value.
 The actuarial value is not less than 80% or greater than 120% of market value.